googleapis/google-cloud-ruby/google-cloud-error_reporting/README.md

 end
 ```

-Other Rack-based applications that are loading the Rack Middleware directly can use
+Other Rack-based applications that are loading the Rack Middleware directly or
-the configration interface:
+using the manually reporting interface can leverage the configration interface:

 ```ruby
 require "google/cloud/error_reporting"